Our purpose is to provide a forum to plan and design new educational activities for physicians-in-training with a focus on:

-The SMA Physicians-in-Training (PIT) Mentorship Program aims to foster development and growth of both established-physician mentors and physician-in-training mentees through promoting genuine long-term relationships between individuals with differing levels of experience in the medical field.
+The SMA PIT Mentorship Program aims to foster development and growth of both established-physician or physician-in-training mentors and physician-in-training mentees through promoting genuine long-term relationships between individuals with differing levels of experience in the medical field.
 The SMA is the perfect environment for such a program, given that its membership is not limited by specialty or by level of training.

 A Day in the Life Podcast Series

 We are looking for students and residents to present interactive online podcasts!
 The theme is “A Day in the Life,” and the stipulation is that it must relate to an experience as a medical student or resident.
 Content examples include interesting daily routines, involvement with community outreach projects, best practices, wellness and emotional health as related to being a student/resident, a valuable resource or tip, unexpected experiences, or just about anything of educational value.
 Do you have something to share or know someone who can contribute?

 The sessions are recorded and made available on our group’s YouTube channel!

 DO, IM PGY2